dkelly255/PP4-Fantasy-Football-Centre/USER EXPERIENCE.md

 ### - Crispy Forms

-The project structure also utilises an applicatino known as [CrispyForms](https://django-crispy-forms.readthedocs.io/en/latest/) to enable controlling the rendering behaviour of the key forms within the application.
+The project structure also utilises an application known as [CrispyForms](https://django-crispy-forms.readthedocs.io/en/latest/) to enable controlling the rendering behaviour of the key forms within the application.

 As per this overview article at [merixstudio.com](https://www.merixstudio.com/blog/django-crispy-forms-what-are-they-about/) Django-crispy-forms is an application that helps to manage Django forms and allows adjusting forms' properties (such as method, send button or CSS classes) on the backend without having to re-write them in the template.